picfight/pfcredit/README.md

 The following steps will help you configure your pfCredit development environment and reduce future startup times.

 ### Wallet
-When you launch pfcredit, you will be prompted to select a wallet to use.
+When you launch pfCredit, you will be prompted to select a wallet to use.
 Select your wallet or create a new one using the in-app wizard.
 Be sure to save your seed and make your password memorable.

 ### Decred Node
 It will be helpful to you to run the Decred node in a separate process and simply attach to it between pfCredit restarts.
 In order to see the advanced daemon configuration options you open your ```config.json``` and set the ```daemon_start_advanced``` flag to ```true``` as follows: